isaacrmoreno/OrderTracker.Solution/README.md

 # Setup/Installation Instructions 📁

-1. Clone the repository: `% git clone https://github.com/isaacrmoreno/MyProject.Solution`
+1. Clone the repository: `% git clone https://github.com/isaacrmoreno/OrderTracker.Solution`
-2. Navigate to the `MyProject.Solution` directory on your computer
+2. Navigate to the `OrderTracker.Solution` directory on your computer
 3. Open with your preferred text editor to view code
 4. To run the console app:
 5. To run the console app:
-   - Navigate to `MyProject.Solution/MyProject` in your command line
+   - Navigate to `OrderTracker.Solution/OrderTracker` in your command line
    - Run the command `dotnet restore` to restore the dependencies that are listed in the .csproj
    - Run the command `dotnet build` to build the project and its dependencies into a set of binaries
    - Finally, run the command `dotnet run` to run the project!
    - Note: `dotnet run` also restores and builds the project, so you can use this single command to start the console app
 6. To run tests:
-   - Navigate to `MyProject.Solution/MyProject.Tests` in your command line.
+   - Navigate to `OrderTracker.Solution/OrderTracker.Tests` in your command line.
    - Run the command `dotnet restore` to restore the dependencies that are listed in the .csproj
    - Finally, run the command `dotnet test` to run the tests!